Ayonijakaushik19/Ayonijakaushik19/README.md

 - 🌱 I’m currently learning **FullStack Web Development.**

-- 👯 I’m looking forward to **contribute to open source programme.**
+- 👯 I’m looking forward to **contributing to open source program.**

 - 🤝 I’m eager to know about **opportunities which will help me in expanding my potential.**